 This is so much easier than saving all of the laundry for the weekend.
 And this way we never run out of clean clothes!

 Before I followed routines, I used to throw my purse, keys, and shoes in random places when I got home.
-Then the next day, I had to search for them!
-I wasted so much time searching for my purse and keys.
+Then the next day, I wasted so much time searching for them because they were never in the same spot!

 It’s a little embarrassing!

-Now, I simply follow routines when we get home.
+Now, I simply put those things away when we get home.
 My keys are placed in the basket on my dresser, my purse is hung in my closet, and my shoes are returned to the shoe rack.

 This prevents clutter building up in the main living areas, and I know exactly where they are the next time I need them.